Kenan History, Family Crest & Coats of Arms

 The surname Kenan was first found in County Fermanagh (Irish: Fear Manach) in the southwestern part of Northern Ireland, Province of Ulster, where they held a family seat from ancient times.

-Important Dates for the Kenan family
+Early History of the Kenan family

 This web page shows only a small excerpt of our Kenan research.
 Another 129 words (9 lines of text) covering the years 1600 and 1659 are included under the topic Early Kenan History in all our PDF Extended History products and printed products wherever possible.